Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
 In this case they SHOULD be signaled using SegmentTypeBox ("styp") to make it easy for the receiving entity to differentiate them from CMAF fragments.
-The brand type of a chunk is cmfl.
+The brand type of a chunk is *cmfl*.
 CMAF chunks should only be signaled if they are not the first chunk in a CMAF fragment.
    8. In video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF header.
 In this case, these codec